Visiting Professor and Research Affiliate

 Therefore, from January 1, 2019, for the ten years anniversary of my tenure at LEA there will be two options.

-The first option is a paid contractual one, which entails the payment of everyone working on an essay or volume so that no accusation of exploitation can be levied against the publication itself and any of its members.
-This means that every single essay proposed to LEA under the contractual terms will require a financial support by the part of the author and his/her institutional affiliation of $4,200.
-This will allow the author to be a customer, to be paid $1,000, to pay everyone who works on his/her article, and to have certain privileges, e.g. the demand to have the work delivered on time and according to schedule.
-It will not allow unreasonable demands: e.g. for a sloppy article that requires a rewrite to saddle an editor with an inordinate amount of work.
-The work is strictly controlled by time limits and the amount of money to be paid to the editors.
-Articles that require extensive rewrites will require more hours of labor and therefore larger sums of money that will be charged to the authors and their affiliated institutions.
+The first option (Work=Money) is a paid contractual one, which entails the payment of everyone working on an essay or volume so that no accusation of exploitation can be levied against the publication itself and any of its members.
+This means that every single essay proposed to LEA under the contractual terms will require a financial support by the part of the author and their institutional affiliation of $4,200.
+This will allow the authors to be customers, to be paid $1,000, to pay everyone who works on their articles, and to have certain privileges, e.g. the demand to have the work delivered on time and according to schedule.

 LEA will be the only publication in the world that will pay its three blind reviewers (reviewers selected by the publication) and two friendly reviewers (suggested by the author).
-The reviewing system becomes in this way more fair and more variegated, offering to the author the possibility of engaging reviewers that are familiar with his work and can knowledgeably comment upon it and strengthen it with more friendly critiques.
+The reviewing system becomes in this way fairer and more variegated, offering to the author the possibility of engaging reviewers that are familiar with the author’s work and can knowledgeably comment upon it and strengthen it with more honest, engaged, and open critiques than what have currently become rather superficial commentaries.

 Also, in this context, I have decided to pay the same hourly amount for labor independently of task assigned: e.g. editing, marketing, or administration.
 This approach will allow paying whoever is working in the marketing or administration (students or professionals) a fair wage for a job well done.
 This is an egalitarian approach which in times of inequality speaks volumes.